 LVIV TOUR REVIEWS

-It's no secret that modern travellers rely on reviews before booking a tour, a ticket or a hotel.
+It's no secret that modern travellers rely on reviews before booking a tour, ticket or hotel.
 Indeed, we all make purchases online, and product / delivery reviews matter to all of us.

 The tours and activities sector online is a rather unique space in the sense that reviews can make or break the reputation of any tour operator, new or established.